-- Let us now describe how the perturbation vectors are chosen.
-For their definition we use two ensemble members A and B among the 10.
+Let us now describe how the perturbation vectors are chosen.
+For their definition we use two ensemble members A and B190 among the 10.
 The ensemble A corresponds to the ensemble showing the maximal extreme value during the forecast T days.
 The exact place (one variable k) where this maximum is reached, and its precise time t are recorded.
 For the ensemble member B, we first eliminate the candidates which show an extreme value at any location and at any time within the T days.
-If ever this process eliminates all ensemble members, then we come back 6 hours before, use the analysis ensemble at time t_m 0.05, and run a T days plus 6 hours forecast to find suitable candidates.
-With the remaining members, we choose the members B and A at times t_m + 0.01 to t_m + 0.04 is applied to the nature run at times t_m + 0.01 to t_m + 0.04, as indicated in the above Step 2.
+If ever this process eliminates all ensemble members, then we come back 6 hours before, use the analysis ensemble at time $t_m - 0.05$, and run a T days plus 6 hours forecast to find suitable candidates.
+With the remaining members, we choose the member who has the minimal value for the variable k and at the time t, see Fig. 4.
+Then, a rescaled difference of the ensemble members B and A195 at times $t_m + 0.01$ to $t_m + 0.04$ is applied to the nature run at times $t_m + 0.01$ to $t_m + 0.04$, as indicated in the above Step 2.
 Let us emphasize that the perturbation vectors are 40 dimensional vectors, since the difference is computed on all variables.
-For the (Euclidean) norm of the perturbation vectors we choose them proportional to the value of the analysis RMSE D0 := 0.1989.
-Thus, we fix the norm of this vector as D := αD0 with the magnitude coefficient α = 0.1, 0.2, ..., 1.0.
-Since the norm of the - average displacement in each 0.01 unit of time is 1.1720, the norm of the perturbations correspond to less than 2% of the average displacement when $\alpha = 0.1$ and to 17% of the average displacement when $\alpha = 1.0$.
+For the (Euclidean) norm of the perturbation vectors we choose them proportional to the value of the analysis RMSE $D_0 := 0.1989$.
+Thus, we fix the norm of this vector as $D := \alpha D_0$ with the magnitude coefficient $\alpha = 0.1, 0.2, \dots, 1.0$.
+Since the norm of the average displacement in each 0.01 unit of time is 1.1720, the norm of the perturbations correspond to less than 2% of the 200 average displacement when $\alpha = 0.1$ and to 17% of the average displacement when $\alpha = 1.0$.